Argentine black and white tegu: Sexual dimorphism

+The females are smaller, but may grow up to 3 ft in length from nose to tail tip.
+Adult females can reach a weight of 2.5–7.0 kg.

 When a tegu reaches the age of 8 months, its gender can easily be determined visually.
-Its vent at the base of the tail bulges if it is a male, but lies flat if it is a female.
+The vent at the base of the tail bulges if it is a male, but lies flat if it is a female.
 In adults, the main difference is in the jowls.
 Males have substantially developed jowls as a result of hypertrophic lateral pterygoideus muscles.
 Females' jawlines are more streamlined.